-- 18-wheeler crashes: A collision with an 18-wheeler can be traumatic.
+- 18-wheeler crashes in Austin, Texas: A collision with an 18-wheeler can be traumatic.
 Often, accidents with these large vehicles can end in catastrophic injury or fatality.
 Attorney Glen F. Larson has familiarity with the unique elements of truck accident claims (like truck driver fatigue, and negligent hiring practices) to fight for you.

-- Company vehicle accidents: Generally, when a company vehicle driven by an employee is involved in a collision, the companies are responsible for their actions.
+- Company vehicle accidents in Austin, Texas: Generally, when a company vehicle driven by an employee is involved in a collision, the companies are responsible for their actions.
 In these cases, the driver and/or company may be liable for damages.

-- Motorcycle accidents: One negligent moment on a driver’s part can lead to serious consequences for motorcyclists.
+- Motorcycle accidents in Austin, Texas: One negligent moment on a driver’s part can lead to serious consequences for motorcyclists.
 Issues of visibility and lack of protection can mean significant injury and heavy medical costs.
 Glen Larson is ready to fight for the relief these motorists deserve.

 According to Texas Civil Practice & Remedies Code section 16.003, any personal injury claim related to car accidents (whether being filed by a pedestrian, passenger, motorcyclist, or driver) must be filed within 2 years of the date of their accident.
 Failure to file your lawsuit within this time limit may result in your case being dismissed.

-If you have suffered personal injury in a motor vehicle accident, we recommend contacting us today.
+If you have suffered Personal injury attorney Austin in a motor vehicle accident, we recommend contacting us today.
 Dealing with insurance companies and medical costs can be stressful—we want to ease these burdens while working for your compensation.
 Our Austin car accident attorneys are available to our clients 24/7 and none of our injury clients are charged until we win and recover for you.

 Contact our Austin motor vehicle accident attorneys to request a free, in-person case evaluation today.